 NICOLE LAPIN is known for being the youngest anchor ever at CNN and then going on to claim the same title at CNBC, where she anchored “Worldwide Exchange” and contributed to “Morning Joe” and “The Today Show.”
 In 2011, she launched her own production company, Nothing But Gold Productions, which produces accessible financial content across multiple platforms.
-She is the host of a new show, “Recessionista,” on Carlos Slim’s network ORA TV, based on her wildly successful website by the same name.
 Nicole has also served as an anchor and special correspondent for Bloomberg TV.
 She regularly appears as a financial expert on CNN, “Entertainment Tonight” and talk shows, including “The Wendy Williams Show.”
+Her personal finance book, Rich Bitch, hits shelves in February 2015.

 The child of a former Nobel Prize nominee and a beauty queen, it is easy to see where Nicole gets her brains and her beauty.
 But after the death of her father at an early age, this first generation American needed to make her own name.
 She went on to create her niche as one of the brightest young starsin media today.
 At just 21, Nicole was tapped as one of the first anchors to launch CNN Pipeline.
 She served as a reporter for all of CNN’s networks, including CNN/U.S., CNN Headline News and CNN International.
 With the idea that there are other young people like herself defying convention, Nicole launched a series called “Young People Who Rock.”
 Each week, she profiled a different person under 30, from community leaders to politicians and entrepreneurs.
 Her columns appeared on CNN.com every week, with broadcast interviews to follow.